uvarc/rc-website/content/userinfo/rivanna/software/sas.md

 {{< module-versions >}}

-**Note:** SAS scripts may be run on Rivanna through the SLURM queueing system in batch mode, but production interactive jobs on the frontend are not permitted.
+**Note:** SAS scripts may be run on Rivanna through the Slurm queueing system in batch mode, but production interactive jobs on the frontend are not permitted.